Skip to main content

 Dietary Strategies for SHBG Modulation

-Specific can exert a measurable influence on hepatic SHBG synthesis.
+Specific dietary interventions can exert a measurable influence on hepatic SHBG synthesis.
 These strategies are often employed to address conditions where SHBG levels are either excessively low or high, impacting the availability of active hormones.

 • Carbohydrate Management ∞ Reducing the intake of highly refined carbohydrates and sugars is a primary strategy for individuals with low SHBG, often associated with insulin resistance.
 A lower glycemic load diet can improve insulin sensitivity, which in turn can lead to an increase in SHBG production.
 This approach helps to normalize the free hormone fraction, particularly free testosterone.